What is necrotising fasciitis?

 - The causative organism(s) should be identified and treated with high dose intravenous antibiotics.
-Initial antibiotic choice includes penicillin, clindamycin, metronidazole, cephalosporins, carbapenems, vancomycin and linezolid.
-After culture is reported, the choice is adjusted.
+The initial antibiotic choice includes penicillin, clindamycin, metronidazole, cephalosporins, carbapenems, vancomycin, and linezolid.
+After the culture is reported, the choice is adjusted.

-- It is absolutely vital than an experienced surgeon urgently removes all necrotic tissue (debridement).
+- It is absolutely vital that an experienced surgeon urgently removes all necrotic tissue (debridement).

 - Hyperbaric oxygen and intravenous immunoglobulin may also be considered.

-Immediate surgical debridement improves survival and avoids comlications of necrotising fasciitis.
-All the infected tissue should be cleared away using adequate excision.
+Immediate surgical debridement improves survival and avoids complications of necrotising fasciitis.
+All infected tissue should be cleared away using adequate excision.
 Repeated debridements are carried out for a few days.